 Many compared it to the 24% decline during the Great Depression of 1929, and a 22-40% decline in oil-producing areas during the oil-price drop in the early 1980s.
 By those standards, the slump was barely noteworthy.

 However, some economists' studies showed that housing price declines of 10-15% are enough to eliminate equity and create a snowball effect that eventually creates severe pain for homeowners.
 In some communities in Florida, Nevada and Louisiana, that had already occurred.
 In retrospect, more of us should have listened to them.
 (Source: International Herald Tribune, "When Does a Housing Slump Becomes a Bust?", June 17, 2007)

-is only a portion of the economic activity associated with real estate.
+Construction is only a portion of the economic activity associated with real estate.
 A decline in real estate sales eventually leads to a decline in real estate prices.
 This then reduces the value of everyone’s homes, whether they are actively selling it or not.
 This then reduces the amount of home equity loans the homeowner can get.
 This, then, reduces consumer spending.

-Over 70% of the U.S. economy is based on personal consumption.
+Nearly 70% of the U.S. economy is based on personal consumption.
 A reduction in consumer spending will contribute to a downward spiral in the economy.
 This results in further unemployment, further reduction in income, and further reduction in consumer spending.
 If the Federal Reserve doesn't intervene (by reducing interest rates, then the country could fall into a recession.
 The only good news about lower home prices is that it lessens the chances of inflation.